All Collections

 Selector to remove matching elements from a cached page

-This field is useful when there is some element that needs to be removed from the page to enhance the page preview experience where a javascript click action will not remove the content that may be making the page hard to view.
+This field is useful when there is some element that needs to be removed from the page to enhance the page preview experience where a JavaScript click action will not remove the content that may be making the page hard to view.

 Useful for removing elements that make viewing the cached copy of a page difficult inside the DubBot app.
 This is common for loader icons that do not close out on their own and Chat boxes that take up space or cover important page elements.
 Examples could include modals and overlays that appear over pages.